 The image below demonstrates pattern-based extraction from a PDF invoice through a code-free tool.
 A similar pattern may be applied to all invoices with the same format.

 This involves data mapping i.e. joining data from two or more sources, data conversion, and data cleansing.
 Generally, more than one transformation, such as join, lookup, filter, expression, aggregate, etc. is required to transform data into a consistent format.

 The screenshot below illustrates a data transformation use case, which combines source data from different sales regions and verifies it against a set of business rules.

 Step 3: Loading

 The loading phase in the ETL process involves moving the processed data into a destination, usually a data warehouse, data mart, or an operational data store.

-The screenshot below shows how processed, high quality-data is being loaded into an SQL Server database table.
+The screenshot below shows how processed; high quality-data is being loaded into an SQL Server database table.

 To gain a 360-degree view of data and drive successful business outcomes, organizations have always relied on ETL processes.
-However, with the advancements in technology, ETL has evolved from a hand-coded process to an automated process that works with large datasets in minimal time.
+However, with the advancements in technology, ETL has evolved from a hand-coded approach to an automated process that works with large datasets in minimal time.